sensu/sensu-docs-legacy/source/docs/0.17/clients.md

 This reference document provides information to help you:

 - Understand what a Sensu client is
-- What a Sensu client does
+- Understand what a Sensu client does
 - Write a Sensu client definition
 - Manage the Sensu client process on Linux
 - Manage the Sensu client process on Windows